musmat/pdsnd_github/README.md

 1.	common departure and destination station with its counts
 2.	common station combinations
 3.	average travel time
+4.	print most popular hour where bikes are rented most
-4.	show the row data
+5.	show the row data

 ### Files used
 The application retrieve data from csv files namely, chicago.csv,